 One thing that makes the MRH community a special place to live is its diversity.
 With student achievement as its core goal, the Teacher Home Visit program also strengthens ties within the community and bridges gaps that naturally exist in a heterogeneous area.

 MRH’s Middle and High School are far from traditional with things like expeditionary learning and innovative facilities.
 Yet these approaches may not address some students' needs.
-This is where Alternative Services steps in to create a customized solution.
+This is where Alternative Programs steps in to create a customized solution.

 More than just a program at the High School, Joe’s Place is a community collaboration.
 Launched in 2007, the non-profit provides a safe, nurturing environment for homeless teens, helping them do something many of them never imagined – graduate high school.